 Exercise

 The videos below illustrate examples of exercises commonly prescribed to our TOS patients.
-The precise combination of exercises recommended depends on the TOS type, affected areas, and any potential co-existing conditions specific to each patient.
+The precise combination of recommended exercises depends on the TOS type, affected areas, and potential co-existing conditions specific to each patient.

 Correct Your Posture Now – Do Not Wait!